 We keep tight track on airlines' pre-holidays sales and other special offers occurences all the time to let you save maximum amount of funds while traveling to your family or just going out on vacation.

 The distance between Seattle and Beijing is 8689km (5387 miles).
-There are 2 direct flights from Seattle to Beijing.
-The time difference between Seattle and Beijing is 16h.
-Flights from Seattle begin at 11:00 AM.
-The latest flight from Seattle departs at 11:00 AM
+The time difference between Seattle and Beijing is 16h

-The route Seattle — Beijing is served by many carriers — 5 in total, including Hainan Airlines, Asiana Airlines, Philippine Airlines, Alaska Airlines, and Frontier Airlines.
-This gives passengers wide opportunities: from finding the lowest fare (from $436) to selecting flights by schedule or service class.
+The route Seattle — Beijing is served by many carriers — 5 in total, including Hainan Airlines, Asiana Airlines, Korean Air, Alaska Airlines, and Air Canada.
+This gives passengers wide opportunities: from finding the lowest fare (from $412) to selecting flights by schedule or service class.
 Our service aggregates data from multiple booking systems so you can compare offers in one place.
 This saves time and money: no need to check dozens of sites — just pick the right option and book online.

 Seattle — Beijing